 Fundamental to distribution, within the communistic economy of the Transition Period, will be the principle, not of expediency, but of equality, dividing the population into different Consumer categories.
-Firstly, society must take care of the children, the nursing mothers, the old, the invalids and the sick - independent of their former social positions.
+Firstly, society must take care of the children, the nursing mothers, will change in accordance with the new economic structure of the country.
+The Bank will be the organic liaison between the communistic economy and the individualistic units, particularly the agricultural units, as well as with the individualist world abroad.
+In the latter case, it will act as the bank for foreign trade.